Fraunhofer-IMS/airisc_core_complex/README.md

 ## Development
 - The project is primarily developed in a private Fraunhofer IMS repository to take advantage of all CI stages that need licensed EDA tools.

+## External Sources
+The .mem files in _tb/memfiles_ to test the RISC-V ISA compliance are precompiled.
+The source files are located on Github: https://github.com/riscv-software-src/riscv-tests.
+Maintained by RISC-V International.
+Copyright (c) 2012-2015, The Regents of the University of California (Regents).
+All Rights Reserved.